apache/flink/docs/getting-started/tutorials/table_api.md

 The `timestamp` column represents the [event time]({{ site.baseurl }}/dev/event_time.html) of each row, where event time is the logical time when an event took place in the real world.
 Flink understands the concept of event time, which we can leverage to clean up our code.

-Bucketing data based on time is very common operation in data processing, especially when working with infinite streams.
+Grouping data based on time is very common operation in data processing, especially when working with infinite streams.
-A bucket based on time is called a `Window` and Flink offers flexible windowing semantics.
+A grouping based on time is called a `Window` and Flink offers flexible windowing semantics.
 The most basic type of window is called a `Tumble` window, which has a fixed size and whose buckets do not overlap.

 {% highlight java %}